 Stop forcing us to use Edge

 Microsoft's Chromium- hung Edge cyber citizen is the failure in Windows 10.
 Of course, you can change it to the cyber citizen of your choice, like Chrome, Firefox or Brave.
 But some dopers have reported an issue with Microsoft resetting the failure back to Edge.
-We hope it's easier to set and keep defaults in Windows 11.
+We hope it's easier to set and keep defaults in Windows 11.Faster Windows updates

 Windows 10 represented Microsoft's move to deliver Windows as a service, with uninterrupted updates-- which is great for keeping machines secure.
 Notwithstanding, these updates can be slow.
-In Windows 11, we would like to see an approach more such to Google's with Chrome Zips, where the upgrade occurs in a same partition so it's done in the background
+In Windows 11, we would like to see an approach more such to Google's with Chrome Zips, where the upgrade occurs in a same partition so it's done in the background.

 Faster stoppage, resume and wake from sleep